WildernessLabs/Documentation/docs/Meadow/Getting_Started/Hello_World/index.md

 ## Understanding the `Hello, World` App

-The Meadow app template has two files; `Program.cs` and `App.cs`, let's take a quick look at them:
+The Meadow app template has two files; `Program.cs` and `MeadowApp.cs`, let's take a quick look at them:

 ### Program.cs